Cypress Freeze TFA Swing at Jersey Village

 - I'm colorblind so speech docs that are highlighted in light blue/gray are difficult for me to read; yellow would be ideal because it's easiest for me to see.
 Also, if you're re-highlighting your opponent's evidence and the two colors are in the same area of the color wheel, I probably won't be able to differentiate between them.
 Don't read a shell on your opponent if they don't follow these instructions though - it's not that serious.

 - Signpost please.
 I prefer debaters to be explicit about where to flow things and I appreciate pen time.
-If you're giving a speech and I'm looking around the different sheets of paper instead of writing, I'm likely trying to find the argument and will probably miss something.

 - Not fond of embedded clash; it's a recipe for judge intervention.
 I'll flow overviews and you should read them when you're extending a position, but long (0:30+) overviews that trade-off against substantive line-by-line work increase the probability that I'll either forget about an argument or misunderstand its implication.